lbormann/darts-caller/README.md

 ## BUGS

 It may be buggy.
-I've just coded it for fast fun with autodarts.io.
+I've just coded it for fast fun with https://autodarts.io.
 You can give me feedback in Discord > wusaaa

 ## TODOs

+### Done
-- X Prevent from double calling
+- Prevent from double calling

+### In queue
+- only one webhook with all information (to prevent race condition on receiving app): leg_end, turn, throw_number, throw_value, points_left, variant, user
 - Make it more easy to use
 - Care of possible error situations that may appear during long run
 - Support other games modes (currently only X01 support)